Hobbesdcc/RobotArm/README.md

 * If you are in MNAUAL mode, you can use any of the Manual controls.
 * You must STOP and RESET the system to switch to AUTOMATIC mode.
 * When in AUTOMATIC mode you can use the Automatic controls.
-* (hit: the Machine Control will be GREEN in Started, BLUE in Idle, RED in stopped)
+* (hint: the Machine Control will be GREEN in Started, BLUE in Idle, RED in stopped)

 &nbsp;